Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It may indicate the presence of many different health conditions, but it often appears alongside urinary tract infections (UTIs).
+Pyuria may be a sign of many different health conditions, and treatment depends on its cause.
+It often appears alongside urinary tract infections (UTIs).
 UTIs are very common.
-Each year, 8 million to 10 million people receive treatment from a healthcare provider for a UTI.
+Each year, healthcare providers treat 8 million to 10 million people for UTIs.

 Symptoms and Causes

-The most common symptoms of pyuria include cloudy pee or pus in your pee.
+The most common symptoms include cloudy pee or pus in your pee.

-If pyuria appears as a result of a UTI, your symptoms may include:
+If a UTI causes pyuria, your symptoms may include:

 Advertisement

-Using certain types of medications may also cause pyuria, especially if taken over a long period of time.
-These medications include:
+Certain medications may also cause pyuria, especially if you take them for a long time.
+These include:

 Does pyuria indicate that I have a UTI?

+Not always.
 UTIs are the most common cause of pyuria.
-However, if you have pyuria, it doesn’t necessarily mean that a UTI is the cause.
-Talk to a healthcare provider to determine the exact cause of your pyuria.
+But if you have pyuria, it doesn’t mean that a UTI is the cause.
+Your healthcare provider can diagnose the exact cause.

 Diagnosis and Tests